 When an issue arises in the world of healthcare IT that affects the exchange of clinical data, it is crucial to act fast.
 If not, it could result in a domino effect throughout a healthcare organization that negatively impacts patient care.

-So how does an organization ensure they use they leverage their support team’s valuable time and resources in the most strategic ways possible?
+So how does an organization ensure they use their support team’s valuable time and resources in the most strategic ways possible?

 For the University of California Irvine Medical Center, it meant validating alarms and eliminating their manual process of ticketing, which they accomplished using Corepoint Integration Engine to write CATS: the Corepoint Automatic Ticketing System.